mcinglis/c-style/readme.md

 #### Avoid `void *` because it harms type safety

 `void *` is useful for polymorphism, but polymorphism is almost never as important as type safety.
-Void pointers are indispensable in many situations, but you should consider other, safer alternatives first - like using unions, or the preprocessor.
+Void pointers are indispensable in many situations, but you should consider other, safer alternatives first.

 #### If you have a `void *`, assign it to a typed variable as soon as possible